What is Crawl Rate?

 Is high crawl rate always good?

 Usually, yes.
 But if Googlebot is crawling thousands of low-value pages (index bloat), a high crawl rate is wasting resources.
-The goal is high crawl rate directed at your important pages — not random crawling of parameter URLs and empty archives.
+The goal is high crawl rate directed at your important pages.
+Not random crawling of parameter URLs and empty archives.

 Where do I check my crawl rate?